mrchaos/docker-certmanager/README.md

   Patch cert and/or crypto keys for the targeted service.

 Options:
-  --dry-run                       Generate save certs and/or crypto keys only
-                                  without saving it to external backends.
+  --dry-run         Enable dryrun mode.
-  --opts KEY:VALUE                Options for targeted service (can be set
+  --opts KEY:VALUE  Options for targeted service (can be set multiple times).
-                                  multiple times).
   -h, --help        Show this message and exit.
 ```

 Global options: